Starting a coffee shop business is never easy. But, it is manageable if you have a good idea and a clear plan.

 A business plan is often a formal document used for funding and loans.
 However, even if you don’t plan to access external capital it’s still a good idea to create a coffee shop business plan to help you create a clearly defined strategy.

 If you want to learn more, our coffee shop business plan article includes everything you need to know, including an example coffee shop business plan you can use as a template.

-Assuming you already have a good idea of the area you want to base your coffee shop in, you now need to finalize a location.
+Assuming you already have a good idea of the area you want to open your coffee shop in, you now need to finalize a location.
 There are several things to consider:

 - Is the size of the coffee shop suitable for your expected demand?
 If your coffee shop is too small, you will limit the revenue you can generate, if it’s too big, it risks looking empty, and rent may cost more than is necessary.

-- How much footfall does the location receive?
+- How much foot traffic does the location receive?
 If you are situated in a busy location with lots of people walking past, you won’t have to do much marketing to get customers.
-On the other hand, even a great coffee shop in a quiet location will struggle to attract attention.
+On the other hand, even a great coffee shop in a quiet location will struggle to attract potential customers.

 - Can you afford it?
 Rent is typically the third biggest expense for hospitality businesses after employees and supplies and should amount to around 10% of revenues.
 Look at your business plan and financial projections to see what you can afford.

 - How much work will you need to do?
-If you’re moving into a space previously owned by another coffee shop, restaurant, or bar, you may not need to do much to get up and running.
+If you’re moving into a space previously owned by another business owner, restaurant, or bar, you may not need to do much to get the coffee shop updated.
 Other venues will need significantly more work done before they are ready.
 This can be expensive, so be sure to take these start-up costs into consideration.

 - What’s the competition like?
-Before you make a final decision, look at other businesses in the area.
+Before you make a final decision, pay attention to the local businesses in the area.
 Having other coffee shops nearby can be a good sign as it suggests the area can sustain them.
 The downside is that there may not be enough interest to keep your shop in business.